Truck Driver – CDL A Certificate

 Commercial Truck Driver Job Overview

-Local drivers may provide daily service for a specific route while other drivers make intercity and interstate deliveries that take longer and may vary from job to job.
+Local drivers who have earned their CDL training certificate and license may provide daily service for a specific route while other drivers make intercity and interstate deliveries that take longer and may vary from job to job.
 Long-distance heavy truck and tractor-trailer drivers spend most of their working time behind the wheel but may load or unload their cargo after arriving at their final destination.

 Truck drivers frequently travel at night, on holidays and weekends to avoid traffic delays and deliver cargo on time.

-Upon successful completion of this training and the MVA written and driving tests administered during class, a MD CDL-A license will be awarded.
+Upon successful completion of this CDL training certificate program and the MVA written and driving tests administered during class, a MD CDL-A license will be awarded.

 Additional Information & Program Requirements

 Although no prior experience with trucks is required to enroll in the CDL program, students must meet driver qualifications set forth by the Bureau of Motor Carrier Safety and pass the physical examination requirements established by the Department of Transportation.
 Students must:

 - Be 18 years of age or older (for intrastate driving) or 21 years of age or older (for interstate driving)

 - Possess a valid non-provisional driver’s license and safe driving record (no more than three points on your driving record and maintain zero points for drug or alcohol violations)